 Just take a look at your finances, and see what the recurring monthly expenses are.
 Buying a house comes with additional costs such as a mortgage, utilities, and taxes, for the first few years.
-This means your current finances should cater for these costs as a pointer that you can afford and are ready to buy a house.
+This means your current finances should cater to these costs as a pointer that you can afford and are ready to buy a house.

-Learn the benefits both of locking in a payment that won’t change for 30 years and having a place to start your very own business that can act as a tax write off.
+Learn the benefits both of locking in a payment that won’t change for 30 years and having a place to start your very own business that can act as a tax write-off.
 In any case, you should begin to consider pooling your savings towards a new home.